solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 While this option does provide redundancy against zonal failure, there is more latency between the zones that affects replication.

+> ![Watch icon] **Watch:** [High Availability \[9 of 16\] \| Azure
+> Database for MySQL - Beginners Series][20]

 ![This image demonstrates Zone-Redundant HA for MySQL Flexible Server.]

-To compensate for the latency challenges, Azure provides HA within a single zone.
+Azure provides HA within a single zone to compensate for the latency challenges.
 In this configuration, both the primary node and the standby node are in the same zone.
-All Azure regions support this mode.
+All Azure regions support this configuration.
 Of course, it does not insulate against zonal failure.

 ![This image demonstrates HA for MySQL Flexible Server in a single zone.]

-Both of these HA solutions have transparent failover: in a failover event, the standby server becomes the primary server, and DNS records point to the new primary.
+Both of these HA solutions have transparent failover.
+In a failover event, the standby server becomes the primary server, and DNS records point to the new primary.
 If the old primary comes back online, it becomes the secondary.

-Critically, note that replication is not synchronous to avoid the performance penalty of synchronous replication.
-A transaction committed to the primary node is not necessarily committed to the secondary node;
+> ![Note icon][Note] **Note:** Replication is not synchronous to avoid
+> the performance penalty of synchronous replication.
+A transaction
+> committed to the primary node is not necessarily committed to the
-the secondary node is brought up to the latest committed transaction during failover.
+> secondary node; the secondary node is brought up to the latest
+> committed transaction during failover.

 To learn more about HA with MySQL Flexible Server, consult the [documentation.]